A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Mach wave radiation from the resolvent operator

-Now, to show that this mechanism of the Mach waves is captured by the compressible resolvent at the finite Reynolds numbers considered here, let us pick the mode marked by ({ $\blacksquare$}) in figure \ref{fig:Intro}(\subref{fig:energy_comp}) that falls in the region above the $\overline{\mbox{Ma}}(\infty)=1$ line.
-The pressure $(\psi_1)_p$ from the leading resolvent mode $\bm{\psi}_1$ is computed using the density $(\psi_1)_\rho$ and the temperature $(\psi_1)_\theta$ components as $(\psi_1)_p = \overline{\Theta}(\psi_1)_\rho + \overline{\rho}(\psi_1)_\theta$.
+Going back to figure \ref{fig:Intro}(\subref{fig:energy_comp}), the supersonic resolvent modes are amplified only when $\overline{Ma}(\infty)\geq 1$ suggesting that these resolvent modes are Mach waves \citep{bae2020resolvent}.
+To show that this is indeed the case, let us compare resolvent modes with \eqref{eqn:mach_wave}.
+We pick the $(\lambda_x,\lambda_y)$ marked by ({ $\blacksquare$}) in figure \ref{fig:Intro}(\subref{fig:energy_comp}) and the pressure $(\psi_1)_p$ from the leading resolvent mode of this structure is computed using the density $(\psi_1)_\rho$ and the temperature $(\psi_1)_\theta$ components as $(\psi_1)_p = \overline{\Theta}(\psi_1)_\rho + \overline{\rho}(\psi_1)_\theta$.
 The real part of $(\psi_1)_p$ is shown as the red solid line in figure \ref{fig:supersonic_mode}(\subref{fig:supersonic_mode_comp_pline}).
 In the same figure the real part of the Mach wave obtained using \eqref{eqn:mach_wave} is also shown in black (the amplitude and phase of the Mach wave is fixed to be the same as the resolvent mode at some arbitrary wall-height, here $y=5$).
-To compare the modes in physical space, $(\psi_1)_p$ in a streamwise wall-normal ($x$-$y$) plane at a fixed spanwise location (here $z=0$) is also shown in figure \ref{fig:supersonic_mode}(\subref{fig:supersonic_mode_comp_p}).
-The negative (blue) and positive (red) pressure fluctuations from the resolvent mode are shown, and the black line-contours represent the Mach wave from \eqref{eqn:mach_wave} (the contours represent $\pm0.5$ of the maximum value).
-From these figures \ref{fig:supersonic_mode}(\subref{fig:supersonic_mode_comp_pline}) and \ref{fig:supersonic_mode}(\subref{fig:supersonic_mode_comp_p}) we observe that, far from the wall, these resolvent modes are outgoing waves that radiate into the free-stream, and in the freestream they closely follow the behavior of the inviscid Mach wave.
-Figure \ref{fig:supersonic_mode}(\subref{fig:supersonic_mode_comp}) shows the $u$, $v$, $w$, $\rho$ and $\theta$ components of the resolvent mode, and the oscillatory nature of the mode is evident in these components as well.
-This suggests that, within the freestream, the supersonic resolvent modes resemble the inviscid Mach waves in \eqref{eqn:mach_wave} and therefore the amplification mechanisms for both could be similar.
+To further compare, figure \ref{fig:supersonic_mode}(\subref{fig:supersonic_mode_comp_pfield}) shows the negative (blue) and the positive (red) pressure fluctuations from the resolvent mode $(\psi_1)_p$ in a streamwise wall-normal ($x$-$y$) plane at a fixed spanwise location (here $z=0$).
+The black line-contours represent the Mach wave from \eqref{eqn:mach_wave} (the contours represent $\pm0.5$ of the maximum value).
+From these figures, first we observe that, far from the wall, these resolvent modes are outgoing waves that radiate into the freestream.
+Additionally, we also note that, within the freestream the resolvent modes closely follow the behaviour of the inviscid Mach wave.
+This further suggests that the Mach waves are responsible for the high resolvent amplification in the wavenumber region where the freestream relative Mach number is greater than $1$, i.e.\ $\overline{Ma}(\infty)\geq 1$.
+For the sake of completeness, the velocity, density and temperature components of this mode are also shown in \ref{fig:supersonic_mode}(\subref{fig:supersonic_mode_comp_u}), and we see that these components also oscillate in the freestream.